 I would recommend adding low-carb and nutritious vegetables such as squash, green beans, garlic, onions, chopped red bell pepper, frozen peas, tomatoes, turnips, carrots, spinach, and leafy greens, to your veggie soup.
 Your soup will be full of vitamins, antioxidants, protein, and fiber.

 7. Butternut squash

-One of my favorite winter foods is butternut squash that is rich in potassium, Vitamins A and C, minerals, and fiber but low in carbohydrates and sugar.
-It’s also a glycemic friendly food.
+One of my favorite winter foods is butternut squash which is rich in potassium, Vitamins A and C, minerals, and fiber but low in carbohydrates and sugar.
+It’s also a glycemic-friendly food.
 Adding this healthy veggie to your meals, whether in a soup, roasted, steamed, or cubed, are all wonderful ways to get butternut squash into your diet.

 I’m not a big fan of the winter season but still, I love the holiday season and these tasty cold-weather foods.
 They are healthy and so beneficial to the body and they can help improve your metabolism any time of the year.